 The solution to attracting and retaining this sector requires more than just rethinking traditional workforce and business models.
 Part of the solution needs to be to provide better support to frontline caregivers.

-In response, HHS introduced its first ever national strategy plan to support family caregivers.
+In response, HHS introduced its first-ever national strategy plan to support family caregivers.
 The 2022 National Strategy to Support Family Caregivers plan lays out nearly 350 actions the federal government needs to take in order to make the lives of family caregivers easier as more adults choose to age at home.
-The goal is to address resource opportunities for the health, well-being and financial security for family caregivers.
+The goal is to address resource opportunities for the health, well-being, and financial security of family caregivers.

-And earlier this year, a group of lawmakers recently introduced the Supporting Our Direct Care Workforce and Family Caregivers Act that not only focuses on improving conditions for professional caregivers, but family caregivers as well.
-The introduction of this legislation is an acknowledgement that professional and family caregivers require federal investment.
+Earlier this year, a group of lawmakers recently introduced the Supporting Our Direct Care Workforce and Family Caregivers Act which not only focuses on improving conditions for professional caregivers, but family caregivers as well.
+The introduction of this legislation is an acknowledgment that professional and family caregivers require federal investment.

 Improving Supplemental Benefit Delivery